ollewelin/mini_transformer_cpp/README.md

 ![](mini_prompt.jpeg)

 ### Description of the project:
 Transformer Test in Mini Format (C/C++) - No Use of ML Libraries.
-This mini Transformer project is heavily guided and inspired by AI-powered assistance (Transformer LLM).
 The goal is to build and understand the Transformer algorithm from scratch using pure C++.
 Testing key components step by step...